 Ms. Bednarcik resides in West Orange, New Jersey with her husband Jeffrey and their son Samuel.

-Ryan Sweer currently serves as an Associate Director of Bands and the Brass Specialist at Roxbury High School.
-His responsibilities include co-directing the Symphony Band and assistant directing the Honors Wind Symphony and Concert Band, teaching brass lessons and sectionals in grades seven through twelve, teaching the Advanced Placement Music Theory course, and assisting with the Marching Gaels, Roxbury Sound, and RHS Jazz Bands.
+Ryan Sweer currently serves as an Assistant Director of Bands and the Brass Specialist at Roxbury High School.
+His responsibilities include co-directing the Symphony Band, assistant directing the Honors Wind Symphony and Concert Band, teaching trumpet and horn lessons and brass sectionals in grades seven through twelve, and teaching the Advanced Placement Music Theory course.
+He also directs the Roxbury Jazz Ensemble and Co-Directs the Marching Gaels and Roxbury Sound.

 Mr. Sweer holds a Masters of Music in Jazz Studies from the Jacobs School of Music at Indiana University, where he studied jazz and trumpet with Joey Tartell, Pat Harbison, and David Baker.
 Prior to that, Mr. Sweer earned his Bachelors of Science in Music Education from Messiah College where he studied under Dr. William Stowman, Dr. Bradley Genevro, Kirk Reese, and Tim Warfield.

-Through his professional experiences, Mr. Sweer has taught students in fourth grade through college.
+Through his professional experiences, Mr. Sweer has taught students in fourth grade through college level.
 Most recently, he served as the Director of Bands for three years at Glen Meadow Middle School in Vernon Township, NJ.
 He also spent two years as an Adjunct Professor at Messiah College where he taught music theory and brass methods courses, as well as directed the Messiah College Big Band.
-In addition, Mr. Sweer maintains his own private trumpet studio with students who have successfully auditioned for honors ensembles through the All-State Band and Jazz Band levels.
+In addition, Mr. Sweer maintains his own private trumpet studio with students who have successfully auditioned for honors bands and jazz ensembles through the All-State level.

-Mr. Sweer resides in Mount Arlington, NJ with his wife Krista.
+Mr. Sweer resides in Mount Arlington, NJ with his wife Krista and dog Axel.